 Choose a lightweight potting mixture from the bagged soil mixtures available at the garden center.
 Seed starting mixtures are too lightweight to support mature plants, and they may not contain the best nutrients for your plant.

-Vegetables need full sunlight, defined as six hours or more per day of bright, direct sunshine.
+Vegetables for container gardening need full sunlight, defined as six hours or more per day of bright, direct sunshine.
 Some leaf crops such as lettuce and chard and some root crops such as radishes can grow with less than that, but for best results, place your containers in bright, direct sunshine.

 Make sure that any container you use has drainage holes to allow excess water to drain away from the plants.
 Many attractive plastic or resin planters for sale at your local nursery and garden center lack drainage holes.
 Use a drill to add three or four holes to the bottom of the planter so that excess rainwater can escape and you won’t rot your plants.
 A layer of pebbles on the bottom of the pot before adding the soil mixture can improve drainage and prevent soil from washing out of the pot.